-City Hostel is the biggest and suitable for all.
+City Hostel is the biggest and most suitable for all.
 Loft is in the city and, with its bar and entertainment, is more suited to older groups as is the smaller Downtown hostel close to the harbour area.

 Hotel Hvolsvöllur is a pleasant hotel located just off the main highway and a short walk from the Lava Centre.

-The lounge and dining area is bright and spacious and the rooms follow the same bright, clear and spacious feel.
+The lounge and dining area are bright and spacious and the rooms follow the same bright, clear and spacious feel.
 Again, I think this is an underused gem in the south and more groups should take advantage of its excellent location.

 Husid is a family-run guesthouse a short drive from the village of Hvolsvöllur and close to Hellisholar hotel and cottages.

-A second property, Kennarabustadur, can be booked as well, so this is ideal for groups interested in exclusive use accommodation, utilising either or both properties.
+A second property, Kennarabustadur, can be booked as well, so this is ideal for groups interested in exclusive-use accommodation, utilising either or both properties.
 Again, I liked the properties – they’re basic but comfortable and there’s loads of outdoor space to burn off the excess energy.